 The Katharine & George Alexander Community Law Center educates law students in accordance with the highest professional and ethical standards by serving individuals and communities in need with competence, conscience and compassion through pro bono legal representation and education.

 With the support of Santa Clara University School of Law, the legal community, community organizations, foundations, governmental entities and dedicated individuals, the Alexander Community Law Center:

-- provides pro bono legal representation to low income individuals in the areas of consumer law, immigration law, workers’ rights and certain tax-related matters, and helps low income individuals understand and enforce their legal rights;
+- provides pro bono legal representation to low income individuals in the areas of consumer law, immigration law, and workers’ rights, and helps low income individuals understand and enforce their legal rights;

 - educates law students through client representation under the direct supervision of experienced attorneys;

 - increases community awareness about consumer law, immigration law and workers’ rights